KABoissonneault/KingmakerBugfixes/README.md

 - Successful Datura Sleep procs (Saving Throw fail) will not show above the target, only in logs

+## Contributors

+Contributions are welcome!
+Consider taking a look at the [wiki page for issues](github.com/KABoissonneault/KingmakerBugfixes/wiki/Issues-to-fix) and sending a pull request.

 ## Acknowledgement

 - Whiterock for bug reporting and investigation
 - silv7k for testing
 - hambeard and Micro for support
+- Vek17 for letting me port Wrath of the Righteous "Tabletop Tweaks" fixes back to Kingmaker